 - Family Practice with Obstetrics

 Other health care givers like nurse practitioners (NPs) and physician assistants (PAs) provide some primary care.
 This care includes annual exams, urgent care and follow up of ongoing health care.

 Only a MD can be listed as a Primary Care Provider (PCP) on your ID card.
 The PCP leads a team of health care givers working together to provide your care

 Your doctor is responsible for your care.
 The PCP leads a team of health care givers working together to provide your care

 Another way to get care is through a UW Health e-Visit.
 An e-Visit is an online visit between you and a UW Health care giver about a minor health problem.
 Check to see if your plan includes e-Visits.

 Your PCP will work with you to help prevent illness.
 Many services to keep you healthy are provided at no cost.* This includes regular screenings, immunizations and other tests to keep you as healthy as possible.

 Keep in mind that only the preventive services on the list are at no cost to you.
 If you see a doctor to get the preventive service and also talk about other health concerns, you will be charged for the non-preventive care services.
 Charges are based on your plan.

-Get in touch with Unity Customer Service by sending a message.
+Get in touch with Quartz Customer Service by sending a message.

 *The Affordable Care Act requires all insurance plans to cover specific preventive services when these services are delivered by a network provider.